Wmclaug2/blog/about.md

 permalink: /about/
 ---

-Wes McLaughlin is a Richmond, VA based Web Developer.
+Wes McLaughlin is a Richmond, VA based Web Developer currently working as a Software Engineer for Capital One.